JemHadar/REMnux-lite-container/README.md

 If you’re going to analyze malware in containers, you need to treat them as controlled execution environments, not magic boxes.

-#### Follow the instructions below to install and configure PODMAN Desktop
+## Install and configure PODMAN Desktop

 ### Step 1: